skip to main content

 Everyone at Westfield is encouraged to adopt a growth mindset; try new things, work hard, concentrate, not give up, to learn, learn from mistakes so that they become model ‘citizens of the world’ with a clear, reflective, moral compass and independent skills to apply in the wider world.

-What does BrightStart@Westfield look like for individual girls
+What does BrightStart programme at Westfield look like for each individual child

 Preschool age

-Girls in preschool are taught by our early years specialist in a dedicated early years classroom and outdoor area that gives them the freedom to be independent choice-makers and active learners.
-Areas of provision, such as role play, construction zones, writing area etc will change and evolve with the interests and developmental needs of each girl.
-Regular observational assessments are undertaken and adults act as facilitators to help scaffold, support and extend each girl’s learning in these areas of provision.
+Children in preschool are taught by our early years specialist in a dedicated early years classroom and outdoor area that gives them the freedom to be independent choice-makers and active learners.
+Areas of provision, such as role play, construction zones, writing area etc will change and evolve with the interests and developmental needs of each child.
+Regular observational assessments are undertaken and adults act as facilitators to help scaffold, support and extend each child’s learning in these areas of provision.

 Reception, Year 1 and 2

-In reception, girls have dedicated time for Forest and Beach school activities alongside PE and Dance.
+In reception, children have dedicated time for Forest and Beach school activities alongside PE and Dance.
 They will also start Fun French, where they will begin to explore songs and phrases.

 Emphasis in this age range is placed on the Prime Areas of Learning: